trokas/ai_primer/Project.md

 evaluate('flatland_train.data', model)
 ```

+For faster training you can use [colab](https://colab.research.google.com/), just change it GPU mode by setting it at Edit -> Notebook settings -> Hardware accelerator.

 ## Leaderboard

 To add some gamification submissions might end up in a leaderboard (we will agree on that as the course progresses).
 Each model will be evaluated on two test sets - one which closely matches train set and slightly more advanced one which nature will be revealed at the end of the course.